supseven-at/t3ext-yaml-configuration/Readme.md

 # TYPO3 extension: yaml_configuration

+## Features

-Export and import any table to and from a YAML file.
+* Export and import any table to and from a YAML file.
+* Export a defined table to yaml in the TYPO3 backend interface.

 > This extension was initially a fork of
 > [Tuurlijk/t3ext-yaml-configuration (Branch task/9-5-lts)](https://github.com/Tuurlijk/t3ext-yaml-configuration/tree/task/9-5_lts).